Income Protection for Doctors

 - Policy pausing: If you are unemployed, a plan will not pay out if there is an incident.
 If you do find yourself unemployed or in-between jobs, an income insurance policy can be frozen until you can return to the workplace.

 - Involuntary redundancy: A standard income policy will not provide cover for redundancy.
-Some insurers, however, can, upon a specific request and at higher cost include protection should you be made redundant.
+Some insurers, however, can, upon a specific request and at a higher cost, include protection should you be made redundant.

 - Childcare benefit: If you are unable to work, a childcare feature will provide a fixed amount per child to be used for expenses such as increased child-minder or nursery hours